EmissarySocial/emissary/README.md

 When completed, this will be a new kind of personal media server, meant to be an open, [federated](https://en.wikipedia.org/wiki/Fediverse) replacement for many of the closed, centralized services that we all use today.

 ## Private
 Ghost belongs to the users, not the service providers.
-There is no tracking built in to ghost, and we will work to keep it that way.
+There is no tracking built in to whisper, and we will work to keep it that way.
 Strong access controls make your content easy to share, and easy to manage.

 ## Social
 It will work with customizable templates that will replicate many of the social media services out there: posts, comments, images, videos, real time communications and more.